 Toddler beds typically sit low to the ground to prevent injury from falling out of bed.

-They are usually about the same size as a crib and the best cribs sometimes convert to a toddler bed, such as the Stork Craft 4-in-1 Convertible Crib (pictured above).
+They are usually about the same size as a crib and the best cribs sometimes convert to a toddler bed, such as the Stork Craft 4-in-1 Convertible Crib (click to see it on Amazon).

 This amazing bed is a crib, a toddler bed, a daybed and even converts to a full-size bed (with additional options).
-It also comes with free shipping on Amazon and has 4.5 stars and over 800 reviews; so you know this is a quality bed.
+It also comes with free shipping on Amazon and has almost all 5 stars and over 800 reviews; so you know this is a quality bed.
 The best part is it’s (currently) under $200!

 Do you need a box spring for a toddler?